Local UGA and South Carolina football fans enjoy last Border Bash before hiatus

-NORTH AUGUST, SC (WJBF)- It’s a big tradition for Georgia- South Carolina fans , just a day before the big game.
+NORTH AUGUSTA, S.C.
+(WJBF)- It’s a big tradition for Georgia & South Carolina fans, just a day before the big game.

-“one time he left that hat over my house we couldn’t have that so I had to give it back to him” said Travis Konzelman, UGA fan.
+“One time he left that hat over at my house, we couldn’t have that so I had to give it back to him,” said Travis Konzelman, UGA fan.

 With plenty of food, live music, and vendors, fans had a lot to look forward to…

 “Yeah we’re really excited to come out tonight.
-Help celebrate we heard it’s gonna be the last game in the next three years or super happy to be here.
-We have stores in South Carolina and also in Georgia so we’re very excited and can’t really choose a side unfortunately but we’re happy with any outcome today.” said Paige Prucker, Your CBD Store assistant Manager.
+Help celebrate, we heard it’s gonna be the last game in the next three years or so.
+Super happy to be here.
+We have stores in South Carolina and also in Georgia so we’re very excited and can’t really choose a side unfortunately but we’re happy with any outcome today,” said Paige Prucker, Your CBD Store assistant Manager.

 In May the SEC announced a new realignment plan that puts a pause on the annual game next year, which means no Border Bash will take place but fans say the celebration must go on.